Possession (1981 film): Production

-Sam Neill has also commented on the rigours of filming: "I call it the most extreme film I've ever made, in every possible respect, and he asked of us things I wouldn't and couldn't go to now.
+Sam Neill has also commented on the rigours of filming: "I call it the most extreme film I've ever made, in every possible respect, and he asked of us things I wouldn't and couldn't go to now [sic].
 And I think I only just escaped that film with my sanity barely intact."

 The budget for Possession was $2.4 million, and a 12-week shoot was scheduled.
 The director chose Berlin as the setting for the story because of its proximity to the Communist world.
 Principal photography began on 7 July 1980 in West Berlin, and most of the film was shot next to the Wall, in the Kreuzberg section of West Berlin.
 The "surrealist, clean quality" Żuławski wanted for the film was aided by the Steadicam work of camera operator Andrzej J. Jaroszewicz and Bruno Nuytten's cinematography and lighting.
 Carlo Rambaldi, a famed Italian special effects artist and the creator of the Alien animatronic head, assisted in creating the tentacle creature featured in the film.

 Release

 Possession had its worldwide premiere at the 34th Cannes Film Festival, and was released in France on 27 May 1981.
-Barbara Baranowska, Żuławski's first wife, created the French theatrical poster.
+Barbara Baranowska, respected artist from the Polish Poster School (as well as Żuławski's first wife), created the French theatrical poster, showing a nude woman embraced by tentacles.
+This poster has been called iconic, and most distributors of the film opted to use it rather than replace it with photographic imagery, contrary to the standard practice for home media releases.

 After an initial limited theatre release in the United Kingdom, the film was banned as one of the notorious "video nasties".
-On American screens, it came out in a heavily edited 81-minute cut version from Limelight International Films on the eve of Halloween, October 28th, 1983, having lost more than a third of its runtime; the distributor turned Possession into a creature based horror film, almost completely eliminating the psychological horror aspects and main theme of a marriage breakdown.
+On American screens, it came out in a heavily edited 81-minute cut version from Limelight International Films on October 28, 1983, having lost more than a third of its runtime; the distributor turned Possession into a creature based horror film, almost completely eliminating the psychological horror aspects and main theme of a marriage breakdown.
 This version was ridiculed by the American press as an example of "a cheap Grand Guignol" and had no public success.

 A new 4K restoration of the film by Metrograph premiered in United States at Fantastic Fest in September 2021 and expanded nationwide on October 15.